 - 4.1.
 A detailed landscape and reticulation plan for the development site and adjoining road verge is to be lodged with and approved by the City prior to commencement of the development.
 The plan shall be drawn to a scale of 1:100 and show the following: - 4.1.1.
 The location and type of existing and proposed trees and plants; - 4.1.2.
-The provision of mature tree planting with a canopy cover, at maturity, of 10% of the site area, and the provision of 5.3% of the site area as deep soil zones; and - 4.1.3 Areas to be irrigated or reticulated; - 4.2.
-All works shown in the plans as identified in Condition 3.1 above shall be undertaken in accordance with the approved plans to the City's satisfaction, prior to occupation or use of the development and maintained thereafter to the satisfaction of the City at the expense of the owners/occupiers;
+The provision of mature tree planting with a canopy cover, and the provision deep soil zones to satisfy the intent of the City's Policy No 7.1.1 Built Form; and - 4.1.3.
+Areas to be irrigated or reticulated; - 4.2.
+All works shown in the plans as identified in Condition 3.1 above shall be undertaken in accordance with the approved plans to the City's satisfaction, prior to occupation or use of the development and maintained thereafter to the satisfaction of the City at the expense of the owners/occupiers: